Eurofighter Typhoon: Origins

 In 1983, Italy, Germany, France, the UK and Spain launched the "Future European Fighter Aircraft" (FEFA) programme.
 The aircraft was to have short take off and landing (STOL) and beyond visual range (BVR) capabilities.
 In 1984, France reiterated its requirement for a carrier-capable version and demanded a leading role.
-Italy, West Germany and the UK opted out and established a new EFA programme.
-In Turin on 2August 1985, West Germany, the UK and Italy agreed to go ahead with the Eurofighter; and confirmed France, along with Spain, had chosen not to proceed as a member of the project.
+Italy, West Germany, and the UK opted out and established a new EFA programme.
+In Turin on 2 August 1985, West Germany, the UK, and Italy agreed to go ahead with the Eurofighter and confirmed France and Spain had chosen not to proceed as a member of the project.
 Despite pressure from France, Spain rejoined the Eurofighter project in early September 1985.
 France officially withdrew from the project to pursue its own ACX project, which was to become the Dassault Rafale.

 By 1986, the programme's cost had reached £180 million.
-When the EAP programme had started, the cost was supposed to be equally shared by government and industry, but the West German and Italian governments wavered on the agreement and the British government and private finance had to provide £100 million to keep the programme from ending.
+When the EAP programme had started, the cost was supposed to be equally shared by government and industry, but the West German and Italian governments wavered on the agreement, and the British government and private finance had to provide £100 million to keep the programme from ending.
 In April 1986, the British Aerospace EAP was rolled out at BAe Warton.
-The EAP first flew on 6August 1986.
+The EAP first flew on 6 August 1986.
 The Eurofighter bears a strong resemblance to the EAP.
 Design work continued over the next five years using data from the EAP.
 Initial requirements were: UK: 250 aircraft, Germany: 250, Italy: 165 and Spain: 100.

 The share of the production work was divided among the countries in proportion to their projected procurement – BAe (33%), DASA (33%), Aeritalia (21%), and Construcciones Aeronáuticas SA (CASA) (13%).

 The Munich-based Eurofighter Jagdflugzeug GmbH was established in 1986 to manage development of the project and EuroJet Turbo GmbH, the alliance of Rolls-Royce, MTU Aero Engines, FiatAvio (now Avio) and ITP for development of the EJ200.
 The aircraft was known as Eurofighter EFA from the late 1980s until it was renamed EF 2000 in 1992.

-By 1990, the selection of the aircraft's radar had become a major stumbling-block.
+By 1990, the selection of the aircraft's radar had become a major obstacle.
 The UK, Italy and Spain supported the Ferranti Defence Systems-led ECR-90, while Germany preferred the APG-65-based MSD2000 (a collaboration between Hughes, AEG and GEC-Marconi).
 An agreement was reached after UK Defence Secretary Tom King assured his West German counterpart Gerhard Stoltenberg that the British government would approve the project and allow the GEC subsidiary Marconi Electronic Systems to acquire Ferranti Defence Systems from its parent, the Ferranti Group, which was in financial and legal difficulties.
 GEC thus withdrew its support for the MSD2000.